Wamala-Emmanuel/CRUD-with-Pug-MongoDB/README.md

 Front-end input validation is typed in VanillaJs.

 ## Funtionality
-- Alerts user with a success message when a record is saved to the database successfully.
+- Alerts a user with a success message when a record is added or deleted from the database successfully.
 - Creates, Reads, Updates and Deletes records from the database.

 ## Dependencies